Disadvantages of Traditional Dentures

 Combining dentures with dental implants, we arrive at implant-retained dentures.
 These function by using small studded dental implants that attach or retain dentures.
 They’re stronger and more effective than direct dentures, but not nearly as strong and effective as Implant-Supported Dentures.
 They also require daily removal and cleaning as they are not permanent.

 The only benefit over implant-supported dentures is cost as they are far more affordable than their counterpart that we discussed last week.

 - Supported by the gums and held in place by implants

 - Much cheaper option than Implant Supported Dentures

 - The patient can go back to enjoying his/her favorite foods

-Unfortunately, not everyone qualifies for this type of dentures, but rest assured that Dr. Tyson Pickett will provide a thorough exam and offer you the best option available solution.
+Unfortunately, not everyone qualifies for this type of dentures, but rest assured that Dr. Tyson Pickett, DDS FAGD will provide a thorough exam and offer you the best option available solution.
 Bone grafting or artificial bone tissue is sometimes used when the patient does not have the adequate bone tissue.

 Do you want to know if you qualify for implant-retained dentures?
 Schedule an appointment with one of our dentists today!